Are you wondering how Venmo can better your financial situation? Find out what stores take Venmo scans, and how to use Venmo in-store and online.

 The Venmo app also enables users to make purchases online and in-store.
-Unlike PayPal that works across all devices, Venmo payments can only be processed on mobile devices.
-Specifically, the Venmo app works with Google Chrome for Android and Safari for iOS.
-You won’t be able to pay with Venmo when shopping online with a computer.
+Unlike PayPal which works across all devices, Venmo payments can only be processed on mobile devices.
+Specifically, the Venmo app works with Google Chrome for Android and Safari for iOS – therefore, you won’t be able to pay with Venmo when shopping online with a computer.

 To pay online with sites like Walmart, Amazon, and Target that accept Venmo online, tap the PayPal button to be redirected to the PayPal website, where you can select Venmo as one of the payment options.

 Venmo also works on third-party mobile apps.
 For example, you can link your Venmo credit card or add it as a payment method on apps like Uber Eats, Grubhub, and Uber for streamlined in-app purchases.
 From there, you’ll only need to select Venmo to pay.